Quicklist: Types of Fireplaces

 The biggest downside to wood-burning fireplaces is cost and maintenance.
 They’re expensive to install, buying wood adds up, and professional cleaning is required on a regular basis.

 Yet for all the downsides, many people love wood-burning fireplaces.
-They create a cozy, rustic atmosphere in any space and a lot of people like the smoky scent.
+They create a cozy, rustic atmosphere in any space, and a lot of people like the smoky scent.

-C. Fireplace Mounting Options
+C. Types of Fireplace Mounting Options

 After you select the best fuel type for your needs and preferences, it’s time to pick your favorite mounting option.